Photo by Anna Camilleri

 run time: 52 min

 Recording of livestream audio-visual performance of May I Take Your Arm? from FOLDA 2020 (Festival of Live Digital Art)

 Alex Bulmer calls 4 storywalkers in 2021 for one-on-one catch ups, and asks “tell me about something you keep in your home”

 This website is optimized for screen readers using Firefox and NVDA.

 All audio tracks have transcripts attached to them, viewable in-browser or as downloadable .docx files.

 As we come together through digital technology, it is important that we consider the legacies of colonization embedded within this technology.
-The high speed internet central to Red Dress Productions’ and Theatre Passe Muraille’s activities are not available in many rural and Indigenous communities.
+The high speed internet central to ReDefine Arts’ and Theatre Passe Muraille’s activities are not available in many rural and Indigenous communities.
 Digital technologies also have significant carbon footprints, contributing to changing climates that disproportionately affect Indigenous peoples worldwide.